learn-co-curriculum/phrg-git-add-patch/README.md

  resources :xylophones
 ```

 For our first commit, all we want is the line of code that adds the `:show` route to the `:lizards` resource.
-We do not want to stage the added route for `:turtles`.
+We do not want the new `:turtles` route.

-`git add --patch` gives us the ability to stage only a section or "hunk" of a file.
-So let's try it:
+`git add --patch` gives us the ability to stage only a "hunk" of the file.

 ```
 $ git add --patch config/routes.rb